A new 20‑acre public park is coming to Downtown Seattle.

 July 2023

-Pioneer Square Habitat Beach, south of Coleman Dock, is now OPEN daily from 7am to 10pm.
+Pioneer Square Habitat Beach, south of Colman Dock, is now OPEN daily from 7am to 10pm.
 The man-made beach supports the waterfront ecosystem, including enhancing the salmon corridor by adding rocks and nearshore vegetation.
 The plantings on the shoreline restore the function of a natural shoreline and improve ecosystem productivity.

 2023 to 2025